Kingstonian F.C.: Kingstonian F.C.

-In 1919 football was rejuvenated in Kingston.
+In 1919 football returned in Kingston.
 The war had dimmed the rivalry between the teams, and they re-united as Kingstonian F.C.
 Their first match after unification was on 6 September 1919 competing in the Athenian League against Southall F.C.
 However, the season was plagued with issues regarding their home ground at Richmond Road and a finish in the bottom half of the league meant the team were forced to apply to re-enter the league.
 Their application was successful, and heralded a change of fortunes for Kingstonian.
 Before the 1920–1921 season it seemed they had lost their ground after confusion over their desire to renew the rent.
-This meant that Leyland Motors had been given exclusive use but an agreement was reached to allow for a groundshare with Leyland Motors and Leyland Motors took over the fixtures of the Kingstonian Reserve team who had signed up for the Southern Suburban League.
+This meant that Leyland Motors had been given exclusive use but an agreement was reached to allow for a groundshare with Leyland Motors, who took over the fixtures of the Kingstonian Reserve team who had signed up for the Southern Suburban League.
 The following season Kingstonian were successful in purchasing the Richmond Road ground, although the groundshare arrangement with Leyland Motors continued.
 They had a more successful spell from 1923 up to the outbreak of World War II, winning the league in 1924, and in 1926 with a record number of points.
 The club progressed to several finals of the London and Surrey Senior Cups.

 In 1929, Kingstonian were successful in their application to join the Isthmian League after the withdrawal of Civil Service F.C.
 In 1933, Kingstonian won the FA Amateur Cup, they won the League in 1934 and 1937, and the club won the Surrey Senior Cup in 1935 and 1939.
 "Competitive Amateur Football" was called off in September 1939 for World War II and Kingstonian were to play only one game at the start of the 1939/1940 season.
 Their ground was requisitioned by the Civil Defence for the duration of the war and no further games were played until 1945.
 Depleted of the majority of their pre-war players, Kingstonian came last in the first league after the war in 1945–1946 season, and had to resort to fundraising to gather money to renovate both the stadium and the changing rooms.
 In 1949, the all-time top goalscorer Johnny Whing arrived at the club, and was top scorer in nine different seasons for the club.
 In 1955, Kingstonian's heaviest ever home defeat, 12–3, was recorded at the hands of Bishop Auckland FC in front of the club's record attendance of 8,960.